Code-and-Sorts/CopilotChef/README.md

 1. Clone the repository
 2. Run `yarn` to install dependencies
 3. Run `yarn package` to build the extension
-4. Run `npx @vscode/vsce package --no-yarn` to create the VSIX file
+4. Run `yarn create-vsix` to create the VSIX file

 ## License